 Fire ate away at the ground, its crimson and orange tendrils stretching up to the sky.
 It was destroying the forest, tree by tree.
 It was an endless flame, burning any impediment that got in its’ way.
 The inferno roared, tearing everything up and disintegrating everything into piles of ash.
 Soot swirled in the air, making a choking black mass worse than the haze had ever been.

 Screeching, Amethyst leaped backwards, hissing at the fire.
-Her eyes were so wide; Amber see the whites.
+Her eyes were so wide that Amber see the whites.
 She lashed her tail, mortified.
 What had happened?
 “What’s going on?” she shrieked.
 She flattened her wings as tight against her back as they would go.

 Amber looked at Amethyst, her eyes back to normal.
-Calmly, she stated, “This is what will become of you.”
+Not quite calmed, she stated, “This is what will become of you.”
 She swallowed the lump in her throat.
 “This is what you will cause.”

-“What!?” gawked Amethyst, transfixed on the flames.
-Her heart felt as if it had stopped beating in her chest.
+“What?” gawked Amethyst, transfixed on the flames.
+Her heart felt as if it had stopped beating in her chest and her throat tightened in apprehension.
 “What do you mean?”

 The specter had no interest in answering her question, but continued along with the dark omen.
 “You need to go to the Equinox,” she stated.
 “Peace Grove is not complete without all twelve of its’ members.
 You know that as well as anyone.